1nst4ll/mango-news/docs/troubleshooting.md

 ### Frontend Not Displaying Correctly

--   **Frontend Server Not Running:** Ensure your frontend development server is running (typically `npm run dev` or `yarn dev` in the `frontend` directory).
+-   **Frontend Server Not Running:** Ensure your frontend development server is running (typically `npm run dev` in the `astro-frontend` directory).
 -   **Backend Server Not Running:** The frontend relies on the backend API.
 Ensure your backend server is running.
--   **API Endpoint Configuration:** Verify that the frontend is configured to connect to the correct backend API URL (check the fetch calls in the frontend code, e.g., in `frontend/src/app/admin/sources/page.tsx`).
+-   **API Endpoint Configuration:** Verify that the frontend is configured to connect to the correct backend API URL (check the fetch calls in the frontend code, e.g., in `astro-frontend/src/pages/settings.astro` or relevant component files).
 -   **Browser Cache:** Clear your browser's cache and cookies to ensure you are loading the latest version of the frontend code.
 -   **Console Errors:** Check the browser's developer console for any JavaScript errors.